Why ‘Done’ is better than Perfect

-Last year, I promised myself I would present my own workshop to clients.
-I wrote it, I re-jigged it, I talked about it endlessly with clients, I talked about it with my mentor, I told my PR lady, I even told my kids….
+A few years ago, I promised myself I would present my own workshop to clients.
+I wrote it, I re-jigged it, I talked about it endlessly, I told my PR lady, I even told my kids….
 I imagined what it might be like, me talking about my passion to other people and helping them….then I did nothing.
-Big fact flaky nothing.
+Big fat nothing….

-Client: I need to get my head sorted and soon – when can I book in with you?
+Client: I need to get my head sorted and soon – when can I book in?

 Me: I’m really sorry I am booked until next month.

-Client: Oh my god, that’s terrible, I need to get sorted and I want to come and see you now, I can’t believe aren’t available for ages – what about a workshop I can come to in the
+Client: Oh my god, I need to get sorted – is there a workshop or something I can come to in the

-I revisited my workshop materials and made a decision: DONE is better than Perfect.
+I made a decision: DONE is better than Perfect.
 My clients needed to get sorted when they were ready to be so.
 By stepping out of my comfort zone I was helping them.
 The thing is we can sometimes suffer from ‘Imposter syndrome’ and feel we are not quite good enough yet… If only there was another course or another certificate to collect!
 Sometimes we just need to get on with it and get out there to shine our light.

 I wrote this blog to remind you that, at the end of the day, it is not about ‘us’, it is about who we can help – hiding our light is not helpful – no once finds a lighthouse useful if it’s broken.

 Your skills could help support a younger colleague, a friend who needs a confidence boost, your team at work, who needs your skills to help them move forward in tough times.
 Please never underestimate what you have to offer the world.